tuanphung/SmartTableView/Doc/Examples.md

 ```

 ### Setup your UITableViewCell
-LazyTableView require some implementations in your cell, so your UITableViewCell must implement LazyTableViewCellProcotol.<br />
-However, you don't need implement all, some methods already have default implementation.

-`By default, your cell Identifier is same to class name.
-If you use XIB to layout cell, you have to set Identifier is your class name.`
+`By default, your cell Identifier is same to ClassName.
+If you use XIB to layout cell, you have to set Identifier is your ClassName.`

 ```swift
 class RestaurantTableViewCell: UITableViewCell {